elenacuoco/Bowl/README.md

 # Bowl
----Bowl kaggle competition (More info on kaggle website http://www.kaggle.com/c/datasciencebowl) Predict ocean health, one plankton at a time
+Bowl kaggle competition (More info on kaggle website http://www.kaggle.com/c/datasciencebowl) Predict ocean health, one plankton at a time

 ##Software: